mvolkmann/blog/src/prolog.md

   format("Hello, ~w!", [Name]).

 greet().
-% Enter a name in single or double quotes followed by a period.
-% Entering 'Mark'. results in the following output:
-% Hello, Mark!
 ```

+Enter a name in single or double quotes followed by a period.
+This is an odd requirement for users!
+Entering 'Mark'. results in the following output: `Hello, Mark!`.

 The `get` function reads a single character
 and sets a variable to its integer ASCII value.

+TODO: Show how to read from a file.

 ## Output